DanielCoronelPV/drr-internacional/README.md

 ---

 ## 📌 Description
-This is my personal portfolio, designed and developed with **Angular** to highlight my projects and professional profile.
+This is a web application, designed and developed to act as a digital showcase for products.
 The main goals of this project were to:
-- Practice and deepen my knowledge of **Angular** and **TypeScript**
-- Apply concepts of **component-based architecture** and **responsive design**
-- Build a professional space to showcase my work and technical skills
+- Establish a professional space to showcase a catalog of products.
+- Integrate a fully functional contact form using Email.js to facilitate direct communication with clients.
+- Implement multilingual support to reach a broader audience.
+- Apply modern development principles, such as component-based architecture and responsive design, for optimal performance and user experience.

 ---